h-platform/cqm/Readme.md

 ```

-Response body from the server expected to match the CommandResponse:
+Response body from the server expected to match the CommandResponse class:
 ```
 {
     success: true,